-Join Kevin Skoglund for an in-depth discussion in this video URL manipulation, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video URL manipulation, part of Programming Foundations: Web Security.

 In this movie, we'll talk about attacks that use URL manipulation.
 URL manipulation is a very simple concept but it's important that you don't underestimate the security problems that it can cause.
 It's dangerous precisely because it's so easy to execute.
 URL manipulation is simply editing the URL string in the browser's location bar to probe the website.
 It might be done out of curiosity, it can be someone testing the strength of the rules on your website, or it can be outright maliciousness.
 But it can be used for revealing private information, and it can be used for performing restricted actions.

 Now, I'll confess to this one.
 I've done it.
 If your website offers me two things for free but wants me to give you my email address in order to view the third thing, I'm going to examine the URL of the first two and see if I can use that information to get the third one, without having to give up my info.
 Now, that's a relatively harmless example.
 Let's look at a few others.
 Let's say that you run an e-commerce website.
 And at the end of making a purchase from your website, I notice that the URL for the page that shows me my invoice includes my invoice number.
 All it takes is for me to get a little bit curious and wonder, well what happens if I change that number to another number?
 Will I see another invoice?
 For example if I typed in 1-7-3-9-0, would I see the invoice of the person who came right before me?
 If I did I might see what they purchased, I might see their billing information, and possibly even their credit card information.